BadmWe/WebBadminton/README.md

       </a>
 </div>

-With Decentralized Storage provider IPFS and blockchain technology, we build a decentralized platform for you to learn about playing Badminton.
+With Decentralized Storage provider IPFS and Mina, we build a decentralized platform for you to learn about playing Badminton.

 ## What it does